go-external-config/go/README.md

 	server.port=${port:8080}

+## Properties Preprocessing

+go-external-config provides the hook point necessary to modify values contained in the Environment.
+You can load property from external location, for example AWS Systems Manager Parameter Store etc. See how this is implemented and works for Base64 decoding and RSA decryption.

+### Base64 Encoding

+[Base64PropertySource](https://github.com/go-external-config/go/blob/main/env/Base64PropertySource.go) (available by default) is useful for decoding property values in Base64 format as shown in the following example:

+	hidden=base64:aGlkZGVu

 ### Encrypting Properties

-go-external-config does not provide any built-in support for encrypting property values, however, it does provide the hook point necessary to modify values contained in the Environment.
-See [Base64PropertySource](https://github.com/go-external-config/go/blob/main/env/Base64PropertySource.go) as an example.
-The same way you can load property from external location, for example AWS Systems Manager Parameter Store etc.
+[RsaPropertySource](https://github.com/go-external-config/go/blob/main/env/RsaPropertySource.go) (available on demand) is useful for decrypting property values in RSA format.
+One manual step less when conducting production release.
+Generate an RSA private/public key:

+	openssl genpkey -algorithm RSA -out private2048.pem -pkeyopt rsa_keygen_bits:2048 openssl rsa -pubout -in private2048.pem -out public2048.pem

+Encrypt password using public key:

+	echo -n "dbSecret123" | openssl pkeyutl -encrypt \
+	    -pubin -inkey public2048.pem \
+	    -pkeyopt rsa_padding_mode:oaep \
+	    -pkeyopt rsa_oaep_md:sha256 | base64

+Enable RSA decryption in the code at the beginning of the main package:

+	var environment = env.Instance().AddPropertySource(env.NewRsaPropertySource())

+Safely commit encrypted property with the code at feature development time.

+	my.secret=RSA:m+WQ5zMBqwMmEEP...

+Provide `rsa.privateKey.path` on the environment to decrypt at runtime.

 ## Working With YAML